Lattice QCD Determination of the Collins-Soper Kernel in the Continuum and Physical Mass Limits: Introduction

 Recent lattice studies~\cite{Ebert:2018gzl, Shanahan:2020zxr, LatticeParton:2020uhz, Schlemmer:2021aij, Shanahan:2021tst, Li:2021wvl, LatticePartonLPC:2022eev, LatticePartonLPC:2023pdv, Shu:2023cot, Avkhadiev:2023poz, Liu:2024sqj, Avkhadiev:2024mgd, Alexandrou:2025xci} have convincingly demonstrated the feasibility of this strategy.
 By implementing improved operator constructions, refined renormalization schemes, and simulations at higher hadron momenta, these works have shown that the Collins–Soper kernel can be reliably extracted from lattice data with steadily increasing precision.
 The extracted CS kernels exhibit remarkable consistency with perturbative QCD predictions and phenomenological extractions in the overlapping kinematic regions.
 These developments highlight the growing predictive power of the lattice approach and its promising role in providing model-independent inputs for global analyses of TMD evolution.

 However, existing calculations of the CS kernel were limited in precision, particularly at large transverse separations, where the signal rapidly deteriorates, making it difficult to access the long-range correlations relevant to nucleon-size scales.
-A recent study~\cite{Avkhadiev:2024mgd} achieved the first multi-spacing calculation at physical pion mass, while the limited precision of the small lattice spacing data necessitated an extrapolation through parametrization.
-In the present work, we employ a set of ensembles with multiple lattice spacings and pion masses, together with substantially improved statistical precision.
-This allows us to perform controlled continuum and chiral extrapolations and to determine the CS kernel directly from first principles up to transverse separations of $b_{\perp}\simeq1fm$.
-Our results thus provide the most precise and model-independent determination of the long-distance behavior of the CS kernel to date, offering a solid nonperturbative foundation for future global TMD analyses.
+A recent study~\cite{Avkhadiev:2024mgd} performed the first continuum-extrapolated calculation at the physical pion mass using multiple lattice spacings in the range $a\in[0.09,0.15]~\mathrm{fm}$.
+Their continuum extrapolation, however, relied on an explicit parametrization of the $b_\perp$ dependence of the CS kernel, because discretization effects and power corrections could not be disentangled simultaneously at each $b_\perp$ within the available data constraints.
+In this work, we employ ensembles with multiple lattice spacings spanning $a\in[0.052,0.105]~\mathrm{fm}$ and multiple pion masses, including the physical one, together with substantially improved statistical precision.
+This enables controlled continuum and chiral extrapolations and allows us to determine the CS kernel from first principles up to transverse separations of $b_{\perp}\simeq 1~\mathrm{fm}$.
+Our results therefore provide, to date, the most precise determination of the long-distance CS kernel and the first continuum-extrapolated extraction achieved without introducing the explicit parametrization of its $b_\perp$ dependence, thereby offering a robust nonperturbative input for future global TMD analyses.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:Theoretical Framework}, we present the theoretical formalism, including the definition of quasi-TMDWFs, their factorization properties, and the connection to the CS kernel.
 In Sec.~\ref{sec:Lattice Simulations and Results}, we provide a detailed description of the lattice calculation of quasi-TMDWFs and the extraction of the CS kernel.
 We give our framework of the calculation from correlation functions to the bare quasi-TMDWFs and their subsequent renormalization.
 In addition, by comparing the renormalized quasi-TMDWFs, we demonstrate the significant improvement in the signal-to-noise ratio achieved through HYP smearing.
 Using results obtained from ensembles with different lattice parameters, we extract the CS kernel within the LaMET framework and perform extrapolations to the infinite-momentum, continuum, and chiral limits to obtain the final physical results.
 Finally, in Sec.~\ref{sec:Summary and outlook}, we summarize our main results and discuss their implications for phenomenology, as well as prospects for future theoretical and experimental studies.
 Some details in the calculation and supplementary results are collected in the Appendix.